lmmfoy/Bookshelf/README.md

 <img align="right" width="600" alt="Book notes screenshot" src="https://user-images.githubusercontent.com/46614864/197024350-5310e717-b149-4f22-a7a2-f295682f6aa9.png">

-### Adding to Shelves

-Users can add books to their shelves by selecting the shelf on the right-hand side of the page.

 ### Adding Notes

-Notes can be added to books on this page as well, as long as the user has already added the book to one or more of their shelves.
+Notes can be added to books on this page, as long as the user has already added the book to one or more of their shelves.
 Users can keep track of thoughts on their reading, favourite quotations, or reminders of passages they want to come back to.